 Once you decide to do SEO on your own, keep in mind that it’s not as easy as it seems.
 Namely, you will need to consider numerous factors, such as optimizing your site regularly, setting the right metrics, tracking your key KPIs, and A/B testing everything you do.
 Doing all of that is almost impossible if you don’t invest in the right tools to back you up.

-Now, one of the greatest benefits of WooCommerce lies in the fact that it comes with a number of plugins and extensions that will make your life easier.
+Now, one of the most excellent benefits of WooCommerce lies in the fact that it comes with a number of plugins and extensions that will make your life easier.

-When starting out, Yoast SEO will win your heart.
+When starting, Yoast SEO will win your heart.
 It has become one of the most renowned SEO plugins for a good reason – it helps you optimize different aspects of your SEO strategy.
-For example, it helps you choose focus keywords for your website pages, as it gives you suggestions on how to best apply your focus keyword on a page.
+For example, it enables you to choose focus keywords for your website pages, as it gives you suggestions on how to best apply your focus keyword on a page.

 You can also set meta tag templates.
 Check your content readability.
 Analyze your dofollow and nofollow links.
 Get internal linking suggestions.
 Take care of technical issues (such as duplicate content), and so forth.